BlockchainCap/swaymigo/README.md

 ## Auth
 - [x] Sender - helper to get the msg.sender or revert
 - [x] Null Address - Constant getter for 0 address.
-- [ ] Ownership - not yet implemented
+- [ ] Ownership - not yet implemented.
+Role based protection on contract functions.

 # Known Issues
 Sway is nascent.
 There are missing features and some lack of cleanliness.
 For now this contracts work around these issues to the best of our ability.
 Expect the contracts to evolve over time as the language itself evolves.